David Copperfield (illusionist): Sexual assault allegations

 Copperfield was accused of sexual assault in 2007 by Lacey L. Carroll.
 A federal grand jury in Seattle closed the investigation in January 2010 without bringing charges.
 In January 2010, the Bellevue City Prosecutor's Office brought misdemeanor charges against Carroll for prostitution and allegedly lying to police in another case.
 Carroll filed a civil lawsuit against Copperfield, which was dropped in April 2010.
 In January 2018, Copperfield was accused of drugging and assaulting a teenager in 1988.
 Copperfield published a statement in response on January 24, 2018.

 In January 2024, Copperfield's name was listed as one of the associates of American financier and sex offender Jeffrey Epstein.
 In May 2024, it was revealed that Copperfield met with Epstein at least three times, and that Copperfield called and left messages for Epstein 16 times between 2004 and 2005, though lawyers for Copperfield insist that Copperfield "was not a friend of Jeffrey Epstein" and that he "never" called Epstein personally.
 Johanna Sjoberg, a woman who later accused Epstein of abusing her, claimed that she met Copperfield at a dinner at Epstein's Palm Beach residence in 2004 during which Copperfield asked her if she "was aware that girls were getting paid to find other girls," though lawyers for Copperfield claim that the question was merely posed out of "concern" for Sjoberg.
 Sjoberg testified that "it was her observation the two were friends".
+In December 2025, the Justice Department released photos of Copperfield and Ghislaine Maxwell, both in white bathrobes, embracing each other.

 In May 2024, The Guardian published an investigation in which 16 women accused Copperfield of engaging in sexual misconduct and inappropriate behavior, with the alleged incidents spanning a time range from the late 1980s to 2014.
 The allegations include claims that Copperfield drugged three women before having sexual relations with them, and more than half of the allegations were from women who were under 18 at the time of the alleged incidents.
-In response, lawyers for Copperfield called the allegations "false and entirely without foundation."
+In response, lawyers for Copperfield called the allegations "false and entirely without foundation".

+On August 31, 2026, Copperfield was one of fourteen people named by Representative Thomas Massie in a speech on the floor of the House of Representatives, in which Massie said they had aided Epstein in his crimes and called for them to be investigated and prosecuted, while advocating a follow-on to the Epstein Files Transparency Act.
+PBS News Hour noted that inclusion in the released Epstein files does not in itself indicate wrongdoing.